-Gov. Greg Abbott doubles down on declaring 'invasion' at Texas-Mexico Border
+Gov. Greg Abbott doubles down on declaring 'invasion' at Texas-Mexico border

 AUSTIN, Texas — On Wednesday, Gov. Greg Abbott tweeted, "I officially declared an invasion at our border because of Biden's policies."

-The post reads, "Today the Biden Admin CUT that wire, opening the floodgates to illegal immigrants.
+The post read, "Today the Biden Admin CUT that wire, opening the floodgates to illegal immigrants.
 I immediately deployed more Texas National Guard to repel illegal crossings & install more razor wire."

 Cities along the border have reported a new surge in migrants this week.
 On Wednesday, the mayor of Eagle Pass signed an emergency declaration, asking for more resources.
 In El Paso, city leaders said within the last week they've encountered over 1,200 migrants per day.